denwong47/ants/README.md

       first to receive a request.
 This could be tweaked to take into account the distance between nodes; but currently all nodes are assumed to be clustered in the same subnet and have the same latency.
-- [ ] In the future, the nodes should discover each other using multicast, rather than a static list.
+- [X] The nodes should discover each other using multicast, rather than a static list.
+- [ ] The system should be able to ask multiple nodes to do the same work, until some results agree with each other.
+This is to prevent a node from returning corrupted results.
-- [ ] Integration and unit tests.
+- [X] Integration and unit tests.

 ### Pre-requisites